vasmks/portfolio-code-temp/README.md

 toontra demo --output demo_output
 ```

-The procedural demo verifies pipeline execution rather than detector
+The demo is only meant to check that the pipeline runs correctly.
-accuracy.
-Process a PNG or JPEG page with:
+To process a PNG or JPEG page:

 ```console
 toontra process path/to/page.png --output outputs/page
 ```

-Long pages can be tiled explicitly:

-Pages taller than 1600 pixels are tiled automatically with 256 pixels of
-overlap.
-The defaults can be overridden when needed:
+Long pages are tiled automatically when they exceed 1600 pixels in height, using 256 pixels of overlap.
+You can adjust these values if needed:

 ```console
 toontra process path/to/long_page.png --output outputs/page \